Rafhael-Josino/automation/README.md

 - A network compost of Cisco routers and switches that uses Ansible to backup configurations and gather some informations like interfaces status, neighbors etc.

-- A Fortigate firewall, where is used the Python library fortigate-api to create addresses objects in the firewall and add them to groups.
-The solution started using Ansible, creating groups of objects, but it was changed to the direct use of Python.
+- A Fortigate firewall with Python library fortigate-api.
+This solution started using Ansible, creating groups of objects, but it was changed to the direct use of Python due to the better freedom to handle data.

+- Zabbix with the Python library py-zabbix.

 # TO DO